magillicus/google-trust-and-safety-case-study/README.md

 5. What signals could help identify emerging misuse patterns before they scale?

 ## Dataset
-This project uses a synthetic dataset designed to simulate AI interaction risk signals in a Trust & Safety environment.
+This project uses a generated dataset designed to simulate AI interaction risk signals in a Trust and Safety environment.

 Tables include: